 Now, I have a job I love.
 I feel like I can breathe again.

 But the ups are much easier to see, now.
-And the light at the end of the tunnel is so much brighter.
+And the light inside me is so much brighter.

 It feels wild to do a 180 on your life, but it’s entirely possible.
 Just like more minor adjustments are.
 With the power of positivity, it’ll be worth your while.